Zerodur

 Opening of the ELT secondary mirror Zerodur blank mold containing the glass at first annealing at the Schott AG 4-meter blank annealing facility in Mainz, Germany.

 Zerodur is a lithium-aluminosilicate glass-ceramic manufactured by Schott AG.
 Zerodur has a near zero coefficient of thermal expansion (CTE), and is used for high-precision applications in telescope optics, microlithography machines and inertial navigation systems.

 Manufacturing process

 Zerodur is produced in a two-step process involving melting and ceramization.
-Depending of the size of the blanks, each step can take several months.
+Depending on the size of the blanks, each step can take several months.

 First, raw materials including main components of lithium oxide (Li_{2}O), alumina (Al_{2}O_{3}), and silica (SiO_{2}) are melted at high temperatures of around 1600 °C, poured into molds, and annealed in a controlled cooling process that relieves internal stresses that develop during forming.

-Then the glass undergoes a ceramization process involved controlled volume crystallization, which creates high-quartz nano-crystallites of 30 nm to 50 nm.
+Then the glass undergoes a ceramization process involving controlled volume crystallization, which creates high-quartz nano-crystallites of 30 nm to 50 nm.
 The negative CTE of the crystals compensates for the positive CTE of the residual glass matrix, which gives Zerodur its near zero thermal expansion.